 Platelets play an important role in tissue repair and regeneration.
 PRP is created by extracting blood into a tube, then putting the tube in a centrifuge to separate it into different parts.
-Once the medical esthetician obtains the PRP, they administer it to the skin or scalp of a patient using a number of microinjections injections.
+Once the medical esthetician obtains the PRP, they mix it with some active substances such as, for example, Biotin (vitamin H) and administer it to the skin or scalp of a patient using a number of microinjections injections.
 Adverse effects like allergic reactions are ruled out because PRP is made with the patient’s own blood.
 The only added ingredient is a calcium compound.
 It activates and releases the growth factors in the platelets, which are key elements of the treatment.

 THE IMPORTANCE OF GROWTH FACTORS IN A PRP TREATMENT

 Each Platelet Rich Plasma injection contains an estimated 3.3 million platelets, which in turn contain a large number of growth factors.
 Different growth factors have different functions.
 Some cause regeneration of blood vessels.
 Others favor the appearance of new tissue, stimulate cell regeneration, or reduce inflammation.
 So, growth factors essentially rebuild and repair damaged tissue, and PRP has a powerful anti-inflammatory effect.